dyollb/SlicerNeuroStrip/README.md

 ### Dependencies

-The plugin will automatically install the NeuroStrip library when first loaded.
+The plugin will automatically install the NeuroStrip library ([see pyproject.toml](https://github.com/dyollb/neurostrip/blob/main/pyproject.toml)) when first loaded.
 However, you can also install it manually:

 For CPU support:
 ```bash